ibm-watson-data-lab/cloudant-food-tracker/part-2/README.md

 Set user-agent

+Crop the stupid drop shadow on the screenshots

 Do we want to make a design doc for the shared project where people can create images?
 We could probably reuse that work in a future chapter about security

 [END]: ------------------------------------------------